edge-llms-challenge/edge-llm-challenge.github.io/challenge.md

 3. Fill out the [submission form](https://forms.gle/S367FfxUDcjSKz1Q9) with the required information, including the link to your GitHub repository.
 4. Add the edge-llm-challenge repository as a collaborator on your repository.
 5. Submit the form to complete your entry.

+Please, refer to this [link](https://github.com/TianjinYellow/EdgeDeviceLLMCompetition-Starting-Kit?tab=readme-ov-file#submission-requirements) for more details about the submission.

 By following these steps, you will have successfully submitted your entry for the challenge.
 Good luck!